Shetland 27, "Unnamed"

 The Shetland 27 is a sought after and comfortable river cruiser.
 This is a very well equipped example making for an ideal river boat with an economical Nanni inboard diesel engine and bow thruster and features a selection of tasteful recent upgrades.

-Shetland 27, "Spindrift"
+Shetland 27, "Florence"

 Boat Length: 27ft (8.23m)